bihor/fp_masterquiz/README.md

 You find the documentation at typo3.org: https://docs.typo3.org/p/fixpunkt/fp-masterquiz/master/en-us/

-Changes in version 3.5.0/1:
-- Mandatory check with PHP too, if setting phpFormCheck=1.
-- New question mode: matrix with categories of a question.

 Changes in version 3.5.2:
 - Security fix: checking participant against a session-key.
 Please read the section Administrator / Security fix in version 3.5.2.
 - Bugfix: check if a quiz/poll is allowed on a page.
 Therefore, the defaultQuizUid was removed in the settings!